sensible-hq/sensible-docs/readme-sync/v0/integrations/email.md

 3. Use filtering rules in your email provider to filter the emails you want to extract from that match the document type you created.
 For example, filter emails from a certain domain or those containing specific keywords or specific attachment types.
 4. Set up automatic forwarding with your email service provider to send your filtered emails to Sensible.

+## Configuring attachment extractions

+Not all attachments in an email will need to be extracted.
+To prevent triggering an extraction on irrelevant documents, we should allow users to configure the criteria for documents that need to be extracted.
+These filters should include:

+- Classification score slider (ex. if the highest score returned is <x, don’t extract the document)
+- File name (ex. only extract files that contain “1040” in the title)
+- File types (ex. only extract PDFs)

 ## Notes